 Traditionally, takeaway has meant more flimsy plastic containers than you could poke a stick at!
 But times are changing and it’s up to all of us, whether as the customer or the business, to make our takeaway experiences as enjoyable and environmentally friendly as possible.

-When ordering your next round of takeaway, here are some simple tips to keep in mind to ensure that your meal is more food than plastic packaging.
+When ordering your next round of takeaway, here are some simple tips to keep in mind to ensure that your meal is more food than plastic.

 1. Bring Your Own (BYO) packaging